pyrler/node-red-contrib-pyrler/README.md

 Unifi:
 If you have an Unifi Network, you can see, if an Device is Online.
 Searching by mac adress

-Sonos: (Do not use for Productiv!)
-A Node for easy Control your Sonos System (for node-red-contrib-sonos-plus library)

 Automatic Blinds:
 For controlling blinds depending on the position of the sun

-Feature:

 Idea's are welcome